 If you’re looking for a way to get started with a potential client—or, perhaps, a good piece of value to bring to a potential client to convince them to work with you—landing pages might just be the perfect place to start.

-Landing pages are where a visitor “lands” after taking an action link clicking an ad, clicking a link, or opting in.
-Landing pages have exactly ONE purpose: To get people to take the action on that page.
+Landing pages are where a visitor “lands” after taking an action like clicking an ad or link or opting in.
+Landing pages have exactly ONE purpose: to get people to take the action on that page.

-Most often, landing pages are used to get people to sign up for a freebie—an ebook, a webinar, a free training, or some other giveaway.
-(If we’re going to get really technical, sales pages are landing pages, too, but they’re a specialized subset.)
+Most often, landing pages are used to get people to sign up for a freebie—an e-book, a webinar, a free training, or some other giveaway.
+(If we’re going to get technical, sales pages are landing pages, too, but they’re a specialized subset.)

 People land on the page and the owner of the page hopes that the copy will be convincing enough to get people to sign up for the freebie.